Autism Defense Attorneys | Special Needs Criminal Defense Lawyers

 Free Consultation with a Special Needs Criminal Defense Attorney

-If your child has autism, Asperger’s, or another special needs disability, and they have been charged with a crime or been named the subject of a criminal investigation, contact our Fort Worth criminal defense attorneys for a Free Consultation at (817) 993-9249.
+If your child has autism, Asperger’s, or another special needs disability, and they have been charged with a crime, named the subject of a criminal investigation, or have been removed from school pending a disciplinary hearing, contact our Fort Worth criminal defense attorneys for a Free Consultation at (817) 993-9249.
 We have offices in Fort Worth, Keller, and Grapevine, but regularly represent criminal defense clients across the entire State of Texas.